vapory-mining/open-ethereum-pool/README.md

 ### Alternative Vapory Implementations

-This pool is tested to work with [Ethcore's Parity](https://github.com/ethcore/parity).
+This pool is tested to work with [OpenVapory](https://github.com/openvapory/openvapory).
 Mining and block unlocking works, but I am not sure about payouts and suggest to run *official* gvap node for payments.

 ### Credits